'Apathy is deadly': Gun violence takes center stage at 2024 Texas Democratic Convention

 Ongoing struggle for stricter gun control laws

-Hogg talked about the success he and other gun control activists have had in passing gun control laws in his home state of Florida, a mostly Republican-led state.
+Hogg talked about the success he and other gun control activists have had in helping get gun control laws passed in his home state of Florida, a mostly Republican-led state.

 He and gun control activists found success in Florida as the state passed gun control laws, including raising the age to buy a gun to 21 years old and a law that can help authorities disarm people who are at risk of hurting themselves and others, Hogg said.

-The Marjory Stoneman Douglas High School shooting in Parkland, Florida resulted in the deaths of 17 people and another 17 injured.
+The Marjory Stoneman Douglas High School shooting in Parkland resulted in the deaths of 17 people and another 17 injured.
 Most of the victims were students.
 The shooting was the deadliest mass shooting at a high school in U.S. history.

-Hogg became a national known leader in the battle for stricter gun laws.
-The notoriety led to him and his family receiving death threats from National Rifle Association members, he said.
+Hogg became a nationally known leader in the battle for stricter gun laws.
+That notoriety led to him and his family receiving death threats from National Rifle Association members, he said.

 More: What's in store for the 2024 Texas Democratic Party Convention in El Paso this week?

-El Pasoan and gun control activist Sarah Ronda, who is attending Texas Tech University, also spoke at the panel about the Aug.
-3, 2019, El Paso Walmart mass shooting.
+El Pasoan and gun control activist Sarah Ronda, who is attending Texas Tech University, also spoke at the gun violence panel about the Aug.
+3, 2019, mass shooting at a Walmart in El Paso.
 The shooting left 23 people dead and dozens more injured.

-"El Paso will always be my home and growing up here, I always acknowledged that El Paso was a generally safe city," Ronda said.
-"Before August 3, 2019, I would've never expected to see it as the target of one of the deadliest attacks on Hispanics in modern U.S. history.
+"El Paso will always be my home, and, growing up here, I always acknowledged that El Paso was a generally safe city," Ronda said.
+"Before Aug.
+3, 2019, I would've never expected to see it as the target of one of the deadliest attacks on Hispanics in modern U.S. history.

 "It still doesn't feel real to say that day shattered our sense of security here.
 Like many others, I remember exactly where I was and who I was with when I found out (about the El Paso shooting).
 I had gone out to eat breakfast with my cousin and that's when the initial news reports started to roll in.
 Watching my hometown be thrusted into the national spotlight like that was very surreal."

-Since nearly five years have passed, the El Paso Walmart shooting seems to have been forgotten on the national stage, Ronda said.
+In the nearly five years since the El Paso Walmart shooting, it seems to have been forgotten on the national stage, Ronda said.
 The racist gunman admitted to targeting Hispanics.
-“This attack is a response to the Hispanic invasion of Texas,” the gunman posted on a popular website with white supremacists before the attack.
+“This attack is a response to the Hispanic invasion of Texas,” the gunman posted on a website popular with white supremacists before the attack.

 More: What's in store for the 2024 Texas Democratic Party Convention in El Paso this week?